Fuzz Command

 homeboy fuzz replay case-1 --artifact fuzz-results.json

-Replay currently returns a validated dry_run contract rather than executing a runner.
-The output includes the campaign/envelope ids, selected case id, matching replay metadata when present, passthrough args, and environment variables for the originating extension-owned replay runner:
+Replay and minimize resolve a validated contract before execution.
+The output includes the campaign/envelope ids, selected case id, matching replay metadata when present, passthrough args, and environment variables for the originating extension-owned replay or minimization runner:

 text